OUR PRODUCTS AND PROGRAMS

 A special sneak peek with admittance by the donation of cash to Equitas Health or canned goods/non-perishable food items to The Food Bank.
 This serves community needs as well as patrons who may find the regular performances more than their budgets can afford.
 Pay What You Can performances occur on the Wednesday before the preview performance.
 Numbers are handed out to patrons at 6:30 p.m. and they are admitted in order when the house opens at 7:30 p.m.

-A pre-show discussion with the show's director held at 7:15 p.m. in the Loft Lobby during the Thursday Preview.
+A pre-show discussion with the show's director held in the Loft Lobby prior to the Thursday Preview.
 This is an opportunity for the audience to meet the director and learn about the creative process of producing the play they are about to see.

 A moderated discussion held with the cast and the audience members immediately following the matinee performance on the second Sunday of a production.
 Frequently a guest joins the group to offer unique commentary concerning the topics brought to light by the production.